townofdon/passgen/README.md

 ## Alias

-To add a helpful alias to run this from anywhere, add the following to your `.bashprofile` or `.zprofile`:
+To alias this command, add the following to your `.bashprofile` or `.zprofile`:

 ```
 alias passgen="/absolute/path/to/passgen.sh $@"